Liability Under Title IX: Parties and Standards

 Gender Equality in Collegiate Sports

 The circumstances of each case determine how much weight is allotted to a given factor in resolving Title IX disputes.
-Nonetheless, a significant portion of litigation has focused on the first factor, and courts will normally ask three questions when evaluating whether an academic institution has taken steps to effectively accommodate athletes of both sexes:
+Nonetheless, a significant part of litigation has focused on the first factor.
+Courts will typically ask three questions when evaluating accommodations:

 2. Does the academic institution have a history of expanding programs to accommodate female interests and abilities in sports?